 The NSW Civil and Administrative Tribunal (NCAT) can decide whether you are a tenant or a boarder/lodger:

-If the tribunal decides it has jurisdiction to handle the matter under the Residential Tenancies Act 2010 then you are a tenant.
+If the Tribunal decides that it has the power to handle the matter under the Residential Tenancies Act 2010 then you are a tenant.
 If not, you may be a boarder/lodger.

-Contact your local Tenants Advice and Advocacy Service (TAAS) for advice.
+Contact your local Tenants’ Advice and Advocacy Service for advice.

 Ask for receipts when you pay rent.
 If the landlord will not give you receipts, keep a record such as a diary of cash payments.
 Or, pay by cheque or money order and keep the stubs in a book.

 If you pay a bond, be sure to get a receipt.

 Encourage the landlord to deposit your bond money with NSW Fair Trading.
 However, they are not required to by law.

-If you live in a boarding house, you may want to contact the local council.
+If you live in a boarding house, you could contact the local council.
 Some councils have rules about the minimum size of rooms, fire regulations and ‘registration’ of boarding houses.

-If the boarding house does not meet the council’s requirements, the council may order the landlord to do certain repairs.
+If the boarding house does not meet these rules, the council may order the landlord to do certain repairs.

 If premises are unsafe, the landlord could be held responsible under the law of negligence for any personal injuries caused by them not maintaining the premises.

 Write to the landlord/caretaker and tell them that you are concerned for your safety and/or the safety of other residents or guests.
 Keep a copy of this letter.
-Get further advice from a Community Legal Centre if you are injured on the premises.
+Get advice from a Community Legal Centre if you are injured on the premises.

 Take all your belongings with you – if not, it may be hard to get them back.

-The landlord should give you notice to leave accordning to your agreement, otherwise ‘reasonable’ notice.
+The landlord should give you notice to leave according to your agreement, otherwise ‘reasonable’ notice.
 For example, if you pay rent weekly, they should give you at least 7 days notice.

 If the landlord is evicting you because they want to change the use of the premises (e.g. from a boarding house to a backpacker hostel), contact the planning section of the local council to see if they have permission.
 If they do not, ask the council to investigate.